pat/thinking-sphinx/indexing.md

 end
 {% endhighlight %}

-You'll notice the first argument is the model name downcased and as a symbol, and we are specifying the processor - `:active_record`.
+You'll notice the first argument is the model name downcased and as a symbol, and we are specifying the processor - `:active_record` - to use SQL-backed indices.
 Everything inside the block is just like previous versions of Thinking Sphinx, if you're familiar with that (and if not, keep reading).

+An equivalent index definition if you want to use **real-time indices** would be:

+{% highlight ruby %}
+ThinkingSphinx::Index.define :article, :with => :real_time do
+  indexes subject, :sortable => true indexes content indexes author.name, :as => :author, :sortable => true

+  has author_id,  :type => :integer
+  has created_at, :type => :timestamp
+  has updated_at, :type => :timestamp
+end
+{% endhighlight %}

 When you're defining indices for namespaced models, use a lowercase string with /'s for namespacing as the model reference: